Hybrid-Ecologies/hci-reading-group/README.md

 ## Acquiring and Organizing Readings
 * *Pay Wall*.
 Many research articles exist behind pay walls.
-As a UC Berkeley student, you have access to many of these articles, however, **you'll need to be accessing them Berkeley IP address**.
+As a UC Berkeley student, you have access to many of these articles, however, **you'll need to be accessing them from a Berkeley IP address**.
 * *Bibliography manager* Zotero or Mendeley are commonly used.
 Zotero offers a valuable Chrome plugin that allows you to download papers and metainformation from a single click.

-## Current Reading Group Members
+## Current Members
 * Ru-Ping Chen
 * Emily Hill
 * Tonya Nguyen